-The most well known type is the blockchain; an immutable and append-only linked list, which has a total order of elements.
-Several systems use blockchains, such as Bitcoin \cite{xu2017taxonomy}, Ethereum \cite{de2017survey} or Litecoin \cite{kalinin_blockchain_2018}.
+The most well-known type is the blockchain; an immutable and append-only linked list, which has a total order of elements.
+Several systems use blockchains, such as Bitcoin \cite{xu2017taxonomy}, Ethereum \cite{de2017survey} and Litecoin \cite{kalinin_blockchain_2018}.
 In contrast to these systems, IOTA uses a directed acyclic graph \cite{yeow2018decentralized}.
 This data structure is no longer a linked list, but a directed graph with no cycles, leading to a partial order of elements.
-Moreover, Ripple neither uses a blockchain nor a directed acyclic graph, but operates on other consensus based accounting mechanism \cite{kakushadze2018blockchain}.
+Moreover, Ripple neither uses a blockchain nor a directed acyclic graph but instead operates on other consensus-based accounting mechanism \cite{kakushadze2018blockchain}.